Joshua-Booth/audio-devotions/README.md

 # Audio Bible Devotions

-This webapp is for listening to daily Bible devotions.
+This web app is for listening to daily Bible devotions.

 The goal of this project is to assist those with poor eyesight by providing an easy-to-use interface with large media controls.